 Mediation and New Realities of the Body in Contemporary Performance.
 Technology, Cognition and Emergent Research-Creation Methodologies

 This book is a vital contribution to discussions surrounding research creation and the body in relation to digital media, highlighting the ways in which new technologies confront the sensate, somatic body.

-A French-language version is to be published by Presses de l'Université du Québec (ISBN: 9782760551480).
-A Spanish-language version is to be published by Las Ediciones de la Universidad de Caldas.
+A French-language version is to be published by Presses de l'Université du Québec (ISBN 978-2-76055-148-0).
+This includes additional chapters in English by Erin Manning, David Howes, and Luc Vanier and Elizabeth Johnson.
+A Spanish-language version is to be published by Centro Editoral Universidad de Caldas.